NextronSystems/asgard-manual/usage/administration.rst

 For more details please refer to the `THOR manual <https://thor-manual.nextron-systems.com/en/latest/>`_.
 Only use the scan templates if you want to deviate from the default for a reason.

-Scan templates are protected from being modified by ASGARD users without the "Manage Scan Templates" - permission and can also be restricted from being used by ASGARD users in case the flag "ForceStandardArgs" is set for this user. (see user management section for details).
+Scan templates are protected from being modified by ASGARD users without the "Manage Scan Templates"-permission and can also be restricted from being used by ASGARD users in case the flag "ForceStandardArgs" is set for this user.
+(See section :ref:`User Management<usage/administration:User Management>` for details).

 .. figure:: ../images/scan-templates-overview.png
    :target: ../_images/scan-templates-overview.png